 As a result of our online chat, Dan agreed to meet me for lunch with my friends Coleen Creeden, and solar Steve.
 Coleen has been off-grid solar for 10 years and operates a super cool solar charged electric bicycle, and when he was in the U.S. Steve’s home was powered by the sun.
 Here, he works with NEMO.
 Steve also volunteered the past two years for installation at the schools.

-We ended up enjoying Poco Loco Food Court, a perfect place to have a lunch meeting.
+We ended up enjoying the Poco Loco Food Court, a perfect place to have a lunch meeting.
 There are 5 different options to choose from.
 Black Daag Burrito company, Big Up Burger, Sprouts soup and salad bar, Driftwood crepe shop and Tipsy Toucan bar.
-Like Poco Loco Facebook page to see all the tasty treats they are serving up.

 Aside from enjoying tasty food and great conversation, we all agreed that a good next stage of the game is to create two SOPs for the solar panels that can be used by all schools countrywide.
 One for flat roof installations and one for slanted roofs.
 The manual will be in both English and Spanish and include basic care and hurricane preparations.
 Steve and I will work with the four Ambergris Caye schools that received Kenyon College installations to identify who will be in charge of battening down the panels in the event of a storm (at least two people per school) and Steve will go over the manual with them.